AzizAlqasem/CurveFit/README.md

     Aziz_Alqasem@hotmail.com

 # Credit:
-Thanks to all developers at: Python, Numpy, SciPy, Matplotlib, SymPy, Pandas, re, and Openpyxl
+Thanks to all developers at: Python, Numpy, SciPy, Matplotlib, SymPy and Pandas